The 2024 online scholarship application form will be

 This scholarship should be used to support tuition, research endeavors, conference attendance, and/or participation in a study abroad course to a majority world country (i.e., countries with an HDI of .550 or less such as those in sub Saharan Africa; some parts of South & East Asia; South & Central America; and the Caribbean).

-Sponsored by: Yvette D. Hyter, Ph.D., CCC-SLP, ASHA Fellow, Professor Emeritus
+Sponsored by: Yvette D. Hyter, Ph.D., CCC-SLP, ASHA Honors, Professor Emeritus

 MCN